-Kickstand I hate always looking for a tree or wall to lean my VISION against.
-We recommend the Cannondale CODA kickstand for your bike - it fits the oversized VISION rear chainstay like a glove, and has an adjustable height that makes balancing the bike a snap.
+I hate always looking for a tree or wall to lean my VISION against.
+We recommend the Cannondale CODA kickstand for your bike - it fits the oversized VISION rear chainstay like a glove, and has an adjustable height that makes balancing the bike

 There is another technique for standing the VISION that can be used if you don't have a rack or fenders.
 Simply flip the bike on its back and let it rest on the rear wheel and the seat back Note - this technique will not work on long wheelbase VISIONs!

+Fairing

-Fairing Advanced Transportation Products has available for your VISION a clear lexan plastic fairing.
+Advanced Transportation Products has available for your VISION a clear lexan plastic fairing.
 It mounts to any VISION on the front derailleur tube and waterbottle mounts, and includes a light mount bar and two waterbottle braze-on positions.
-There is about a
+There is about a weather is a joy in comparison to an unfaired bike, and there is an optional "Poncho" available that will keep all the wet stuff off your body.
+A must for year-round commut-

 10% - 15% reduction in aerodynamic drag with the fairing, but the real advantage of the fairing is the weather protection it offers.
-Riding in cold and wet weather is a joy in comparison to an unfaired bike, and there is an optional "Poncho" available that will keep all the wet stuff off your body.
-A must for year-round commuting.

-T-Shirts
+Riding in cold and wet

-Declare to the world that you are a VISION owner - has the VISION logo embroidered over the left breast.
+Declare to the world that you are a VISION owner has the VISION logo embroidered over the left breast.
 Available in Large and XL.

 QA80 Tandem quick Boom / frame Adjuster kit

 The VISION Tandem Quick Adjuster allows you to set the boom and frame length for different size VISION riders, without cutting the chain each time - it makes demo rides and switching the captain and stoker a snap!

 Advanced Transportation Products, Inc.